 Statistics

 Statistical analysis was performed in R v3.3.2 (R Development Core Team, 2008.
 R: A language and environment for statistical computing.).
 Significant differences in richness between lakes was tested using a pairwise Wilcoxon sum rank test with a Bonferroni adjustment in the R package “exactRankTests” (T. Hothorn and K. Hornik, 2015. exactRankTests: Exact Distributions for Rank and Permutation Tests).
-Similarity between samples was compared using UniFrac distances, as implement in “phyloseq” (51) (P.J.
+Similarity between samples was compared using weighted UniFrac distance, implemented in “phyloseq” (51) (P.J.
 McMurdie and S. Holmes, 2013. phyloseq: An R Package for reproducible interactive analysis and graphic of microbiome census data).
-Weighted and unweighted Unifrac distance (48) was compared with Bray-Curtis Dissimilarity and Jaccard Similarity, implemented in “vegan” (J. Oksanen, 2016. vegan: Community Ecology Package).
-Weighted UniFrac distances were chosen for principle coordinates analysis, performed by betadisper() in “vegan”, because it explained the greatest amount of variation in the first two axes.
-Significant clustering by year in PCoA and in dispersion between lakes was tested using PERMADISP with the function adonis() in “vegan.”
+Weighted UniFrac distance was chosen because it explained the greatest amount of variation in the first two axes of a principle coordinates analysis, performed in “vegan” (J. Oksanen, 2016. vegan: Community Ecology Package).
+Other metrics tested included unweighted UniFrac distance, Bray-Curtis Dissimilarity, and Jaccard Similarity; the output of all metrics were correlated.
+Significant clustering by year in PCoA and in dispersion between lakes was tested using PERMANOVA with the function adonis() in “vegan.”
+Trimming of rare taxa did not impact the clustering observed in ordinations, such as those present in Figure 2, even when taxa observed less than 1000 times were removed.

 Indicator species analysis was performed using “indicspecies” (52).
 Only taxa with read abundances of at least 500 reads in the entire dataset were used for this analysis.
 The group-normalized coefficient of correlation was chosen for this analysis because it measures both positive and negative habitat preferences and accounts for differences in the number of samples from each site.
 All taxonomic levels were included in this analysis to determine which level of resolution was the best indicator for each taxonomic group.